lordsmh/H4f3z/README.md

-# Sarbaz Gomnam: Web Vulnerability Scanner
+# Hafez: Web Vulnerability Scanner

-Sarbaz Gomnam is a web penetration testing and security tool designed to detect common vulnerabilities in websites.
+Hafez is a web penetration testing and security tool designed to detect common vulnerabilities in websites.
 This tool can identify several critical security flaws, making it a valuable resource for both novice and professional penetration testers.

 ## Features